ubuntu11/Low-Voltage-BMS/README.md

 * `I2C`: create a `bq769x0 class` for AFE (BQ) and enable I2C communication with microcontroller
 * `Timer`: create timer interrupt to percisely call a function at a certain rate and percise delay function, which is better then using SysCtlDelay(5000000)
 * `GPIO`: General Purpose Input/Output, to enable or activate the pins on microcontroller and set the pin as input or output (3.3V)
-* `CANDriver`: Create a basic CAN class including basic CAN bus initialization and communication functions like sending and receiving messages
+* `CANDriver`: create a basic CAN class including basic CAN bus initialization and communication functions like sending and receiving messages
 * `TestCAN`: inherit from CANDriver class.
 This builds the structure of our CAN message in byte level.

 The main idea of code is to update BMS status at the rate of $250mS$ to monitor the voltages, current and temperatures.
 Therefore, we have created a `GlobalBMSUpdate` function and a timer interrupt to percisely call this function at this rate.
 For our AFE/BQ-chip, we have created a class for it, which has lots of features such as **current status, min/max limit of each status and BQ slave adress** and functions like **I2C communication, set values, get current status values, update status and enable charging/discharging**.
 By doing so, you could design a LV system with even more BQ-chips by create more BQ objects and don't need to worry about the code being messy as well as confused.
 However, we just create 1 BQ object as we only need 1 BQ76920 in our case.
 This BQ class also support other chips in BQ769x0 family, which could monitor more voltages and temperatures.